MCParab/Kaggle-Titanic/README.md

-Python Notebooks for kaggle competitions and pratice problems.
+Python Notebooks for kaggle competitions and practice problems.